MedJog/GitHomeWorks/README.md

 ### GitHomeWorks
 Hello!
-This project contains solution home work.
+This project contains solution homework.
+There are two ways to solve this homework.